-First or Second Read Subpanel Program:
+First or Second Read Subpanel

+Program:

+Charge to t the COV:
-I. For both the DOE laboratory projects and the university projects, assess the efficacy and quality of the processes used to:

-(a) solicit, review, recommend, and document proposal actions and

-(b) monitor active projects and programs.

-II.
-Within the boundaries defined by DOE missions and available funding, comment on how the award process has affected:

-- (a) the breadth and depth of portfolio elements, and - (b) the national and international standing of the portfolio elements.
+- I. For both the DOE laboratory projects and the university projects, assess the efficacy and quality of the processes used to: - (a) solicit, review, recommend, and document proposal actions and - (b) monitor active projects and programs. - II.
+Within the boundaries defined by DOE missions and available funding, comment on how the award process has affected: - (a) the breadth and depth of portfolio elements, and - (b) the national and international standing of the portfolio elements.